 I understand that you went to counseling.
 Not all counselors or therapists are the same.
 It sounds to me like you are rehashing the past over and over and over again and it is making you feel 100% miserable.

+You state you are tortured.
 This is because you are focusing on the past and all of the bad that has happened.
-You are in a vicious, never-ending, whirlwind of regret and are trying to rewrite the past.
-The stories you are telling yourself continue to torture you because you do not believe you deserve better – and at some level, probably feel that you need to be punished.
+You are in a vicious never ending whirlwind of regret and are trying to rewrite the past.
+The stories you are telling yourself continue to torture you, because you do not believe you deserve better - and at some level, probably feel that you need to be punished.
 This is NOT SO.